HungNguyenDev1511/Car-detection-serving-model/README_distributed.md

 ![NgrokForwardingPort](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/ngrok_forwarding.png)

-- Open your github repository: In this case is Capstone-Model-Serving-pipeline -> go to Settings of repository -> Webhook -> Add Webhook and paste the Forwarding url in step above to Payload Url and concat "/github-webhook/", Content Type: choose Applycation/json.
-In the part "Which events would you like to trigger this webhook" choose Push and Pull.
+- Open your github repository: In this case is Capstone-Model-Serving-pipeline -> go to Settings of repository -> `Webhook` -> `Add Webhook` and paste the Forwarding url in step above to Payload Url and concat "/github-webhook/", Content Type: choose `Applycation/json`.
+In the part "Which events would you like to trigger this webhook" choose `Push` and `Pull`.
 Finally, wait for the status of the webhook to the green mark so that it is ok

 ![WebhookGithub](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/webhook_github.png)